 Michelle Hall is the Director of Pathways Health and Research Centre and is our lead facilitator for the FRIENDS group programs and Mental Health First Aid Courses.
 Michelle has supported children and their families for the past 20 years across small and large school settings in her capacity as a teacher, curriculum coordinator and school administrator.

-In her current role, Michelle provides support to parents and young children seeking to address issues related to anxiety.
+Michelle provides support to parents and young children seeking to address issues related to anxiety.
 She believes passionately in the power of positive thinking and the value of learning new skills that enable more productive behaviours.
 Michelle uses a combination of Cognitive Behaviour, Solution Focused and Interpersonal Therapy during Individual and Group sessions.

 Michelle insists on creating a welcoming and safe environment for clients and their families at our clinic.
 Sessions focus on building an individual’s capacity to be the best possible version of themselves they can be and strengthening support networks where possible.
 Through positive skill building, reflective questioning and challenging of cognitive errors, and the collaborative development of and implementation of action plans, Michelle supports clients to identify a positive way forward.